What Are You Looking at When You Look at a Mexican Cathedral?

-The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico, takes on a special significance because it refers specifically to Latin America and is seen as more of a metaphor for the region’s complex ethnic and artistic racial mixture rather than the mistaken interpretation that it means "more of," or “beyond Baroque.”
+The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico, refers specifically to Latin America only and is a metaphor for the region’s complex ethnic and artistic racial mixture rather than the common mistaken interpretation that Ultra Baroque means "more of," or “beyond Baroque.”

 There were two basic compositional arrangements in vice regal Mexico when the major cathedrals were built.
 On the more ambitious facades you see various motifs associated with the estípite, a type of column with turned down spirals and elaborate carvings which are essentially Renaissance Italian, with a splash of Rococo added to later ones.

 On less ambitious facades, you’ll see a narrow stepped composition with the higher levels progressively narrower than the lowest level.
 These are more Islamic, influenced by designs in Seville and Granada in southern Spain.

 The interior ornamentation with depictions of heads of angelic children, plates of fruit, garlands along with the design of columns is essentially Renaissance.